sugarvoid/down-mail/readme.md

 -   Deliver letters to correct customers
 -   Avoid falling objects
 -   Crashing into mailboxes is bad
--   Dogs will slow you down
+-   Twisters will slow you down
 -   See a demon, kill it with a letter quickly

 ## Controls :joystick: